Professional edition active

 Tics are defined as repeated, sudden, rapid, nonrhythmic muscle movements including sounds or vocalizations.
 Tourette syndrome is diagnosed when people have had both motor and vocal tics for > 1 year.
 Diagnosis is clinical.
 Tics are treated only if they interfere with a child's activities or self-image; treatment may include Comprehensive Behavioral Intervention for Tics and alpha-adrenergic agonists or antipsychotics.

 Tics vary widely in severity; they are common among children, many of whom are not evaluated or diagnosed.
-Tourette syndrome, the most severe type of tic disorder, occurs in 3 to 8/1000 children.
-Male to female ratio is 3:1 (1, 2).
+Tourette syndrome, the most severe type of tic disorder, occurs in 3 to 9/1000 children (1).
+Male to female ratio is 3:1 (2, 3, 4).

-Tics begin before 18 years of age (typically between 4 years and 6 years of age); they increase in severity to a peak at about 10 to 12 years of age and decrease during adolescence.
+Tics begin before 18 years of age, typically between 4 years and 6 years of age.
+They increase in severity to a peak at approximately 10 to 12 years of age and decrease during adolescence (5).
 Eventually, most tics disappear spontaneously.
-However, in about 1% of children, tics persist into adulthood.
+However, in approximately 1% of children, tics persist into adulthood.

-Etiology is not known, but tic disorders tend to be familial.
+Etiology is not known, but tic disorders tend to be genetic.
 In some families, they appear in a dominant pattern with incomplete penetrance.

 Comorbidities